adlnet/xAPI-Spec/xAPI.md

 The IRI represented by the Verb id identifies the particular semantics of a word, not the word itself.

-“For example, the English word "fired" could mean different things depending on context, such as "fired(a weapon)", "fired(a kiln)", or "fired(an employee)".
+For example, the English word "fired" could mean different things depending on context, such as "fired(a weapon)", "fired(a kiln)", or "fired(an employee)".
 In this case, an IRI identifies one of these specific meanings.